Flexible-Sector 6DMA Base Station: Modeling and Design: Numerical Results

+In this section, we provide numerical results to validate the analytical insights and evaluate the robustness of the proposed flexible-sector BS.
+We focus on three aspects: the impact of common sector rotation and the number of sectors, the performance gain achieved by jointly optimizing sector rotation and antenna allocation under different angular-domain user distributions, and the robustness of the proposed design to non-ideal sector antenna radiation patterns.

-Next, we compare the proposed flexible-sector BS design with other benchmark BS architectures in terms of the achievable sum rate for various total numbers of antennas $N$.
-To provide a comprehensive evaluation, we consider the following benchmarks: \begin{itemize} \item Antenna allocation only: The common rotation index is fixed with $z_{0}=1$.
-Accordingly, the antenna resources are flexibly allocated among sectors, i.e., $N_{b}$'s are optimized based on Proposition~\ref{prop:closedForm}. \item Sector rotation only: The number of antennas are equally allocated over sectors, i.e., $N_{b}=\frac{N}{B},\forall b\in\mathcal{B}$.
-The common rotation index $z_{0}$ is optimized via the exhaustive search in Section \ref{sec:optSecRot}. \item Conventional fixed-sector architecture: Both the common rotation index $z_{0}$ and the antenna allocation are fixed, with $z_{0}=1$ and $N_{b}=\frac{N}{B},\forall b\in\mathcal{B}$. \end{itemize} It is worth noting that, for the benchmark with sector rotation only, it is expected that the optimal performance is achieved when user distribution is as balanced as possible among the sectors to ensure equitable workload distribution and effective interference management, similarly as in the conventional cellular system design \cite{dai2013overview}.
-However, this is different from our proposed flexible-sector BS, which has the best sum rate under the opposite condition, i.e., when most users are located in one single sector, due to its antenna movement/reallocation capability (versus the fixed and equal antenna allocation in the case of sector rotation only).
+Unless otherwise specified, the cell radius is $D=100$ m, and the angular domain is divided into $Z=30$ zones.
+The normalized SNR is $\gamma_{0}=0$ dB and the minimum user rate requirement is $\overline{r}=5$ bps/Hz.
+The proposed flexible-sector BS jointly optimizes the common rotation index and antenna allocation according to Algorithm \ref{alg:soln}.
+To provide a comprehensive evaluation, we consider the following benchmarks: \begin{itemize} \item Load-aware antenna allocation (Antenna allocation only): The common rotation index is fixed with $z_{0}=1$.
+Accordingly, the antenna resources are flexibly allocated among sectors, i.e., $N_{b}$'s are optimized based on \eqref{eq:N_b_star}. \item Adaptive sectorization (Sector rotation only): The antennas are equally allocated over sectors, i.e., $N_{b}=\frac{N}{B},\forall b\in\mathcal{B}$.
+The common rotation index $z_{0}$ is optimized via the exhaustive search in Section \ref{sec:optSecRot}. \item Conventional fixed-sector architecture: Both the common rotation index $z_{0}$ and the antenna allocation are fixed, with $z_{0}=1$ and $N_{b}=\frac{N}{B},\forall b\in\mathcal{B}$. \end{itemize}